March 2026 DRAFT Minutes

 A: Should be reported to the Police.

-Cllr Woolf
+Report from Cllr Woolf

-Policies from Boston arrived on 9 pages.
+ Policies for the wheeled bin process arrived from Boston on just 9 pages.

-Food caddy = weekly
+o Food caddy = weekly

-Black bag waste = fortnightly
+o Black bag waste = fortnightly

-Paper and card = monthly
+o Paper and card = monthly

-Lots of questions were asked about various scenarios.
+ Lots of questions were asked about various scenarios.

-SHDC Council Tax around 3%
+ SHDC Council Tax has been set with a 3% increase.

-55% of the SHDC part of the Council Tax is for the Drainage Boards.
+ 55% of the SHDC part of the Council Tax is for the Drainage Boards.

-Ward Budgets are there if you have anything you’d like us to contribute to.
+ Ward Budgets are there if you have anything you’d like us to contribute to.

-You can park on double yellow lines if you are dropping off or loading.
+ You can park on double yellow lines if you are dropping off or loading.
 40 mins or 20 mins.

 Recruited 2 more volunteers; 1 trained but the other requires training.